Documentation Index

 - Start with essential rules and gradually expand

-- For Dependency Vulnerability rules, begin with Critical severity only, then add High as your team adjusts
+- For Dependency Vulnerability rules, begin with Critical severity only or a focused CVSS range, then expand as your team adjusts

 - For Code Vulnerability rules, focus on the most impactful CWEs first (e.g., injection flaws, authentication issues)